VividhPandey003/encryptext/README.md

 5. Copy the enchanted emojis and send them to your fellow wizards and witches. 🧙‍♂️🧙‍♀️

-6. To decode the spellbinding emojis, visit the [Encryptxt Castle](https://encryptxt.netlify.app/) once more.
+6. To decode the spellbinding emojis, visit the <a href="https://encryptxt.netlify.app/" target="_blank">Encryptxt Castle</a> once more.

 7. Whisper the secret password and click "Decrypt." 🤐🔓